MuhammadGb/Movie-App/README.md

-This is a movie app where users are able to check any information about their favourite movies.
+This is a movie app that allows users to check up any information about their favourite movies.
 Users can also search for new, old and popular movies

 ## Available Scripts